Your House Within

 The spiral staircase that spins.

 When you spiral up or down emotionally, you have stepped onto the staircase.
 And when you step onto it, the staircase starts to spin.
-With each stirred-up or stirred-down thought, you take another step up or down.
+With each anxious thought, each heavy thought, you take another step — higher or lower.

-Can you see and feel the spin happening in your emotional world?
+Can you feel the spin happening in your emotional world?
+Can you recognise it?

 Your House Within is the same as everyone else’s House Within.
 But you get to choose which floor you spend your time on.